 Opal Lee is a force for change.
-Retired African American teacher, counselor and activist, Lee is known as the “Grandmother of Juneteenth”.
-She led the charge for decades to make sure that Juneteenth received the recognition it deserved.
+Retired African American teacher, counselor, and activist, Lee is known as the “Grandmother of Juneteenth”.
+She led the charge for decades to ensure that Juneteenth received the recognition it deserved.

 After years of persistence and hundreds of miles walked, Opal Lee’s mission to make Juneteenth a federal holiday became a reality.
 On June 17th, 2021, President Biden signed the historic date into law, as the Juneteenth National Independence Day Act.
 Opal Lee stood alongside him.

 Today we celebrate Opal Lee as we close out the last day of Black History Month.
 Black History and Women’s History is American History.